+Seeds do not contain alkaloids.
 Genuine Mimosa hostilis Seeds from San Diego.
-A tropical, fast growing, thorny vine; key part of the traditional shaman Ayahuasca or Jurema formulas in South America.
+A tropical, fast growing, thorny vine.
 Super fast grower, can grow an inch per day.
 A US best seller, but will not grow outside semi-tropical areas without winter cover.
 Phalaris is a good alternative for most of the USA.
 Not suitable as a house plant unless you don't mind thorns or like to clip the little buggers.
 Greenhouse or protect from frost.
 Even slight frost can kill an entire plant.
 Prefers temps above 60F at all times.
 It prefers a humid environment with temps around 80F.
-Established plants are a bit more frost resistant, but best to cover like any other tropicals.
+Established plants are a bit more frost resistant, but best to cover like any other tropical.

 Special Germination Instructions:

 Improve germination three to six fold by mimicking the effects of a forest fire.
 Seeds lie dormant for years waiting for a forest fire event.
 Germination is only 15% without scarification, OR, over 90% with proper seed scarification.
 So always do the following: